openreplay/documentation/content/installation/error-reporting.md

 ### Caught Exceptions (Error)

-By default, caught exceptions are not logged to the 'Errors' tab.
+By default, caught exceptions are not logged to the 'Console' tab.
 In order to report an error, we can do as following:

 ```js
 try {